Gaddang people: Post-WWII

-On July 4, 1946,the Treaty of Manila established the Commonwealth of the Philippines as an independent nation.
-Quickly ratified by the U.S. Senate and signed by President Harry Truman; it went into full force when approved by the newly-created government of the Commonwealth.
-But that new government faced enormous challenges.
+On October 22, 1946, the Treaty of Manila established the independent Republic of the Philippines.
+Quickly ratified by the U.S. Senate and signed by President Harry Truman; it left a newly created nation that faced enormous challenges.
 "The close of the war found the Philippines with most of its physical capital demolished or impaired.
 Transportation and communication facilities were severely damaged, and agricultural production seriously depleted".

-National political and economic developments immediately affected the Cagayan/Magat area (the Gaddang "homelands").
-Access to northern Luzon was compromised by Hukbalahap activity in Bulacan and Nueva Ejica from 1946-1955, causing delays to infrastructure development.
-While the national economy made gains under President Quirino, much of it was due to reconstruction grants from the U.S., the benefits of which were diminished outside metro Manila.
-The situation was exacerbated when President Garcia's 1958 National Economic Council Resolution No. 202 created major disincentives to foreign investment.
-A global recession and commodity price inflation followed the end of the Vietnam war.
-The 20-year dictatorship of Marcos saw corruption and looting on an unprecedented scale.
+National political and economic developments immediately affected the Gaddang "homelands" in the Cagayan watershed.
+Access to northern Luzon was compromised by Hukbalahap activity in Bulacan and Nueva Ejica from 1946 to 1955 (and later activity by the New People's Army), which delayed infrastructure repair and development.
+Although the economy improved under President Quirino, it was mostly due to reconstruction grants from the U.S., with benefits focused on metro Manila.
+The financial situation was exacerbated when President Garcia's 1958 National Economic Council Resolution No. 202 created major disincentives to foreign investment.
+Global recession and commodity price-inflation followed the Vietnam war.
+The 20-year martial-law dictatorship of Marcos saw corruption and looting on an unprecedented scale, and an Ilokano political ascendancy in Region II.
 By the 1986 election, the nation was in a debt-crisis with a very high incidence of severe poverty.
-In the thirty years from 1986-2016, the country has had a revolution, a new Constitution, five presidential administrations (none of which represented an electoral majority), and a successful presidential impeachment.
+In following years - 1986 through 2001 - the Fifth Republic had a revolution, a new Constitution, three presidential administrations (none of which represented an electoral majority), and a successful presidential impeachment.
+It also suffered from on-going successionist conflicts, a major international financial crisis, anti-government protests and counter-protests.

 The population of the Philippines at independence was less than 17 million.
-By 2020, the Philippine Census passed 109 million and is forecast to grow to 200 million in the next forty years, even after losing large numbers of Filipino permanent emigrants to other countries.
+By 2020, the Philippine Census passed 112 million, forecast to grow to 200 million in the next forty years, even after losing large numbers of Filipino permanent emigrants to other countries.
 In the essentially-rural Gaddang "homelands" (Isabela, Nueva Vizcaya, and Quirino, plus adjoining municipalities in Cagayan and Mountain provinces) the rate of increase has surpassed the national level driven by the growth of large cities.
-Growth had major effects on Gaddang communities: (a) enormous numbers of people relocated to the previously-uncrowded Magat/Cagayan valleys from other parts of the country, overwhelming original populations and regionally available resources to accommodate and integrate them; while (b) improved school facilities and resources have enabled educated Gaddang to emigrate.
+The effects of population changes on Gaddang communities: (a) enormous numbers of people relocated to the previously uncrowded Magat/Cagayan valleys from other parts of the country, overwhelming original populations and regionally available resources to accommodate and integrate them; while (b) improved school facilities and resources have enabled educated indigenes to emigrate.
 Over fifty years, this population-shift swamped the indigenous Cagayan cultures.